HongshanLi/TreeDetector/README.md

 # TreeDetector: Predict tree coverage via deep learning
-This is the consulting project I worked on at Insight Data Science as an Artificial Intelligence Fellow.
+This is a consulting project I worked on at Insight Data Science as an Artificial Intelligence Fellow.
 The goal of this project is to segment trees from 2D RGB imagery.